vaginessa/blog/articles/from-quicknotes/Jl3G-https-for-free-in-go.md

 Having HTTPS for your website is important:

 * HTTPS encrypts the traffic between browser and server.
-Passwords of your users are protected from traffic sniffing on naughty intermediary servers or miscreants sniffing wifi packets roaming through the air in a cafe.
+Passwords of your users are protected from traffic sniffing on naughty intermediary servers or miscreants sniffing wifi packets in a cafe.
 * new HTTP/2 protocol is faster than HTTP/1.1 but only works over HTTPS.
 * if you care about SEO, Google ranks HTTPS websites higher than HTTP ones.